RunProgram/ReconPot/README.md

 - Linux (Ubuntu / Debian)

 ## 🏠 Overview
-Recon Jammer is a dynamic honeypot which detects reconnisance scanning from tools like gobuster/dirbuster/ffuf and silently redirects attackers to a poisoned version of the
+ReconPot is a dynamic honeypot which detects reconnaissance scanning from tools like gobuster/dirbuster/ffuf and silently redirects attackers to a poisoned version of the
 ```/admin``` page.

 ## 🧠 How It Works